emmanguyen102/Data-analyst-in-Python-portfolio/#15 Calories and sugar analysis in fast food chain/README.md

 This is a self-interest project to analyze calories and sugar in dishes from 2 fast food chain: McDonald's and Burger King.
 * Dataset can found in [Kaggle](https://www.kaggle.com/nccu109zu1018/nccu-final-presentation/data)
-* Inspiration [vizualization](https://public.tableau.com/app/profile/andy.kriebel/viz/MakeoverMondayWeek45-GlobalShareofNintendoSwitchSoftwareHardwareSales/MM2020W45) from Andy Kriebel:
+* Inspiration [vizualization](https://public.tableau.com/app/profile/andy.kriebel/viz/MakeoverMondayWeek45-GlobalShareofNintendoSwitchSoftwareHardwareSales/MM2020W45) from Andy Kriebel

 The aim of this analysis is to figure out the calories and sugar consumption regarding each meal in McDonald's and Burger King.
 Besides that, we would want to see the comparison of this 2 fast food chain in terms of calories and sugar amount for same dish.